 While diversity quotas have been around for quite some time, she said it’s increasingly important to hire employees representing the changing population.

 “If you’re an organization and you’re not drawing from all of the populations available to you, you’re putting yourself at a disadvantage at the very beginning,” she said.
 “With the entire demographics of the workplace changing and the more global economy, organizations must be innovative and creative and build a diverse workplace.”

-She said, “diversity is inviting someone to the party.
+Pook added, “diversity is inviting someone to the party.
 Inclusion is inviting them to dance.”

 “Bringing employees into an environment that doesn’t acknowledge there are different ways of thinking, behaving and experiencing, they’re going to leave.
 You won’t be able to retain employees,” she said.
 “Your next step is how do we make sure that within our organization’s culture that they’re included.”